Tick Protection

 What is a tick?

-The risk of transmission of Lyme disease increases the longer the tick is attached, but the disease can be transmitted in less than 24 hours, especially if it is removed inappropriately with tweezers.
+The risk of transmission of Lyme disease increases the longer the tick is attached, but the disease can be transmitted in less than 24 hours, especially if it is wrongly removed with tweezers.
 (Their fluids can end up being injected into the blood stream; seek immediate medical attention if this happens.)

 Where are ticks?

-Ticks and Lyme Disease
+Ticks and Lyme disease

-There are around 3,000 new cases of Lyme disease in England and Wales each year, though around 20% of these reported cases are caught while abroad in other European countries.Dr Ian Burgess estimates there are closer to 12,000 people who have contracted Lyme Disease in the UK.
+There are around 3,000 new cases of Lyme disease in England and Wales each year, though around 20% of these reported cases are caught while abroad in other European countries.
+Experts believe there are 6 times more cases than reported.

 In the USA, there are around 30,000 cases each year.
 Lyme disease cases have been reported in nearly every state across the USA but 95% of these cases have come from 14 states (Connecticut, Delaware, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia and Wisconsin.)